-Following is a description of the valuation methodologies used for financial instruments measured at fair value.
-There have been no changes in the methodologies used at December 31, 2010 and 2009.
+The following is a description of the valuation methodologies used for financial instruments measured at fair value.
+There have been no changes in the methodologies used at December 31, 2011 and 2010.

 Honeywell International Inc. common stock, other common stocks and mutual funds